Why Does My Mouse Keep Freezing? 15 Easy Fixes

 Update your driver

-4. This will open up another menu.
-Here select the “Search automatically for drivers” option.
-If there are any updates available, simply follow the on-screen instructions to install them.
+4. This will open another menu.
+Select the “Search automatically for drivers” option.
+If updates are available, follow the on-screen instructions to install them.

 Select the first option